r-devel/r-project-web/md/conferences/index.md

 ## useR! --- International R User Conference

 ![useR logo](useR.png)\

+<b>useR!
+2020</b> will be held in St. Louis, Missouri from July 7 to July 10 at
+the Marriott St. Louis Grand.
+Follow <a href="https://twitter.com/useR2020stl">@useR2020stl</a> for further news.

 This is the main meeting of the R user and developer community, its program consisting of both invited and user-contributed presentations: